 The Judges' rulings shall be final.
-Judges may alter rules to fit the venue as appropriate.
+Judges may alter rules to fit the venue as appropriate subject to maintaining the integrity of the competition and the safety of all participants and spectators.
 All rule changes should be made prior to start of competition after consultation with all event officials.
 Weather or safety concerns may result in rule changes after the start.
 The Event Organizer should hold a Judges meeting for instructions to all Judges.
 Judges may promote or demote riders into other competitive divisions (to prevent sandbagging).
 Judges may disqualify riders for unsportsmanlike conduct or other conduct disturbing the competition.
 Judges may deem equipment as unsafe or unsuitable for the competition.
 Judges shall hear and settle all protests.
 The Event Organizer or the Judges may delay or cancel the competition to ensure a safe event.
 Weather or other conditions may be deemed unsafe by the Judges.

-The Judges may offer re-runs if the course presented an unfair interference.
 The Judges or their delegate shall compile the scores of all Judges on board the competition boat.
 The Judges shall position all passengers for the best surfing wake.
 The Judges may permit or deny request to repair equipment on the competition boat.
 Every attempt should be made to provide a reasonable opportunity for a rider to repair equipment.